 5 Promising New Treatments for MS

-Multiple sclerosis (MS) is a chronic disease affecting your nervous system.
-Your nerves are coated in a protective covering called myelin.
+Multiple sclerosis (MS) is a chronic disease that affects the nervous system.
+Nerves are coated in a protective covering called myelin.
 People with MS experience deterioration of the myelin.
-Your nerves may function abnormally when the myelin is damaged.
-The result is a number of varied and unpredictable symptoms, including:
+Nerves may function abnormally when the myelin is damaged.
+A number of unpredictable symptoms may result, including:

-- pain, tingling, or burning throughout your body
+- pain, tingling, or burning sensations throughout the body

 - vision problems